Best radiators – our favourites for keeping your home warm this winter

 As the name suggests, this vertical radiator really is an elegant way to heat a room.

-It's an ideal radiator for awkward spaces, which would look particularly stylish in a kitchen or hallway, both rooms in which wall space is often at a premium.
-It comes in single or double formats.
+It’s an ideal option for awkward spaces and would look particularly stylish in a kitchen or hallway – both rooms where wall space is often at a premium.
+It’s available in single or double formats.

-This is another radiator with a really high BTU; it's very efficient.
-Do ensure you get help lifting this one though as it's a little heavier than some in the line up, and its height and width could make it tricky to carry for one person.
+This is another radiator with a high BTU output (6,500–6,900), making it a strong choice for medium to large-sized rooms.
+Do make sure to get help lifting this one, though, as it’s a little heavier than some in the line-up, and its height and width can make it tricky for one person to carry.

-It comes with wall brackets, a plug and a vent, but valves need to be bought separately.
+It comes with wall brackets, a plug, and a vent, though valves need to be purchased separately.

 5. Milano Compact Type 11 Single Panel Convector Radiator